sciZer0/7/v/README.md

 On the other hand, the main task of developers is to build/make such systems really sustainable, decentralized, scalable, fast, reliable and secure — plus, of course, AS efficient AS possible.

-Importantly, not an endless increase of nodes, which is expensive, is the goal, but high sustainability.
+Extremely importantly, not an endless increase of nodes, which is expensive, is the goal, but high sustainability.
 These are different things. *More on this below.*

 The industry highly needs a new universal coefficient that describes the minimum amount of effort it would take to disrupt any given blockchain.
 The Nakamoto coefficient is not good for this since is one-sided because the authors of this coefficient at that moment didn't fully understand the main point of blockchain technology.